 2.15 Where the JSE has decided to take any action described in paragraph 2.14(b), and the debt sponsor or designated person concerned objects to this decision, then the debt sponsor or designated person may appeal to the Issuer Regulation Appeal Committee in writing within 48 hours of the decision, giving reasons for such objection.

-Issuers listed on the Main Board or AltX2.16 Notwithstanding the provisions of paragraph 2.4(e) above, where an applicant issuer has its equity shares listed on the Main Board or AltX of the JSE the appointment of a joint independent debt sponsor does not apply.
+Issuers listed on the Main Board or AltX2.16 Notwithstanding the provisions of paragraph 2.4(e) above, an independent joint debt sponsor is not required to be appointed, where

+(a) the applicant issuer has its equity shares listed on the Main Board or AltX of the JSE; or

+(b) the applicant issuer is a wholly-owned subsidiary of an issuer with its equity shares listed on the Main Board or AltX of the JSE.